 What is a Standard Variable Rate Mortgage?

 When looking for a mortgage deal, you have the choice between a fixed-rate mortgage or a variable-rate mortgage.
 With a fixed-rate mortgage, the interest rate will stay the same for the duration of your deal.
-Variable-rate mortgages, on the other hand, have a variable rate of interest and therefore mortgage payments which can go up and down during your mortgage term.
+Variable-rate mortgages, on the other hand, have a variable rate of interest and therefore monthly mortgage payments which can go up and down during your mortgage term.

 There are three types of variable-rate mortgages: tracker mortgages, discount rate mortgages, and standard variable rate mortgages.